 If you run a Consensus Layer (CL) client such as Lodestar, Nimbus, Teku, Lighthouse, Prysm, then you'll now also need an Execution Layer (EL) client such as Besu, Erigon, Nethermind, Geth.

-Conversely, if you run an EL today, you will now also need a CL.
+Conversely, if you run an EL today, you now also need a CL.

-This is because Ethereum will be one chain and the CL is in complete control of the EL, telling it which fork / chain is real: The "Consensus" in "Consensus Layer".
+This is because Ethereum is using PoS, Proof-of-Stake, consensus and the CL is in complete control of the EL, telling it which fork / chain is real: The "Consensus" in "Consensus Layer".
 While the EL produces blocks and handles transactions, as it has all along.
 This happens over something called the Engine API, which we'll get to next.

 Engine API connection

-Pre-merge, the CL connects to the EL on its RPC or WebSockets query port (8545/8546 by default), optionally with a failover.
-Once merge has been announced, it uses an authenticated RPC or WebSockets engine port (8551 by default), and failover won't be supported. eth-docker will do its best
+The CL connects to the EL on an authenticated RPC or WebSockets engine port (8551 by default), and failover is not supported.